TX-2: Specifications

+Sketchpad did in fact take advantage of these SIMD instructions, despite TX-2 appearing before invention of the term SIMD.

-The compiler was developed by Lawrence Roberts while he was studying at the MIT Lincoln Laboratory.
+The compiler (today we would say assembler) was developed by Lawrence Roberts while he was studying at the MIT Lincoln Laboratory.

+In 1964 the TX-2 was extended with the APEX time-sharing system.
+This included a hardware memory-management unit named SPAN which employed thin-film memory.

 Relationship with DEC

 Digital Equipment Corporation was a spin-off of the TX-0 and TX-2 projects.
 The TX-2 Tape System was a block addressable 1/2" tape developed for the TX-2 by Tom Stockebrand which evolved into LINCtape and DECtape.

 Role in creating the Internet

 Dr. Leonard Kleinrock developed the mathematical theory of packet networks which he successfully simulated on the TX-2 computer at Lincoln Lab.

+Decommissioning

+TX-2 was taken out of operation and dismantled in 1977.